-You want to be with someone who loves you and if someone doesn't, you have to reject the rejecter.
+You want to be with someone who loves you, and if someone doesn't, move on.

 Whatever the situation, you’re left with a big pile of hurt.

 You recall your exchanges over and over in your mind.
 Where did it go wrong or fail to go right?
 What should you have done that you didn’t?
 What did you do that you shouldn’t have?

 You feel rejected and that something really wrong with you.
 You wonder what you could do to make this person want you.